how to plan

 3. Arrive Early

 As mentioned earlier, it is best to get to Donner Ski Ranch early.
 You’ll be happy you did!
 The resort can get quite busy.
 The lodge, ticket office, and rental shop open at 8:00 a.m.
-To avoid lines for tickets and rentals please get here at 8:00 a.m.
+To avoid waiting in lines for tickets and rentals, please arrive here by 8:00 a.m.
 Lifts open at 9:00 a.m. and run until 4:00 p.m.

 4. Parking